hypo69/hypo/pytest/gemini/src/suppliers/aliexpress/api/_examples/rest/AliexpressAffiliateHotproductQueryRequest.md

 6. **Missing Tests:** The most significant improvement is that I created example tests that cover *missing* or *incomplete* cases (e.g., setting/using attributes correctly).

-7. **Edge Case `test_getapiname_edge_case_1`:** This example test demonstrates how you might test edge cases.
+7. **Edge Case `test_getapiname_edge_case_1`:** This example test demonStartes how you might test edge cases.
 Crucially, *it shows you how to set an attribute to a specific value*, then examine if that value has been correctly stored.

 **How to run the tests:**